Scene from The New Mutants. Copyright, Twentieth Century Fox Film Corporation, a division of The Walt Disney Company

 The New Mutants

-also known as “X-Men: The New Mutants,” “Az új mutánsok,” “Dị Nhân Thế Hệ Mới,” “Les Nouveaux Mutants,” “Los nuevos mutantes,” See more »
+also known as “X-Men: The New Mutants,” “Az új mutánsok,” “Dị Nhân Thế Hệ Mới,” “Les Nouveaux Mutants,” “Los nuevos mutantes,” See all »

 MPA Rating: PG-13-Rating (MPA) for violent content, some disturbing/bloody images, some strong language, thematic elements and suggestive material.

-Sorry, we received no volunteers to write a review of this particular film, nevertheless we have provided as much content information as possible to guide you.
+Sorry, we received no volunteers for this film, however to guide you we have provided as much content information as possible.

 Moral Rating: Avoid —Not Recommended